-^{}A minimum of 15 credits must be taken at an upper-level (300+)
+A minimum of 15 credits must be taken at an upper-level (300+)

 PMIN 222 Biblical Principles of Evangelism (3)

 PMIN 335 Conflict Resolution & Negotiation (3)

 PMIN 348 Discipleship & Mentoring (3)

-PMIN 352 Homiletics II (3)
+PMIN 352 Advanced Homiletics (3)

 PMIN 430 Topics in Sexuality, Marriage, and Family Issues (3)

 PMIN 431 Pastoral Counseling (3)

 PMIN 432 Pastoral Care of Families (3)

 PMIN 443 Contemporary Pastoral Techniques (3)

 PMIN 472 Leadership in Pastoral Studies (3)

 Students must select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and 4-6 credits of general electives (for a total of 12 credits) to earn a Bachelor of Arts Degree.
 Students earning a Bachelor of Science degree must take 15 credits of general electives.
+Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.